AZEINMU1911/corslab/DOCUMENTATION.md

 - Fonts: `--font-sans`, `--font-mono`

 Most components use utility classes directly; layout spacing is typically handled with `Container`.

+### Fonts
+Fonts are loaded via a Google Fonts CSS `@import` in `src/app/globals.css`.
+This avoids build-time font fetching (useful for restricted build environments), but does require network access in the browser to download fonts unless you switch to locally hosted fonts.

 ## Assets
 Assets are referenced by absolute paths (served from `public/`), for example: